Get oriented

 Use the first-90-days guide to put housing, documents, money, transport, and routines in a sensible order.

 This is the ordered version of the site: first stabilize the move, then choose a neighborhood, rent carefully, sort the admin, and build the daily routine that makes Madrid workable.
+Some guides live in Daily Life, but they are surfaced here because newcomers need them early.

 Use the first-90-days guide to put housing, documents, money, transport, and routines in a sensible order.